-Replace the backrest into the receivers and tighten the lever screws carefully.
+Flip up, (Rehab), or replace, (Standard), the backrest into the receivers and tighten the lever screws carefully.
 If required reconnect the remote controller.
 Attach the hangers.
 Make sure your freewheel mechanisms are engaged.
-Now you are ready to drive the wheelchair.
+Now you are ready to drive the chair.

-• Never lift the wheelchair by the armrests or the leg rests, since they are detachable and harm could be done to the user or to the wheelchair.
+- Never lift the wheelchair by the armrests or the leg rests, since they are detachable and harm could be done to the user or to the wheelchair. - The wheelchair is not designed for use with a hoist, (Fig.5.9)